13- Daemon calls about the expiration date on my friends

 "You set up," she said before walking off into the gloom.

 I grabbed Lazuli's wrist and rushed us under the nearest tree, ducking to get beneath the safety of its branches.
 Even then, the rain was only tampered, but it was better than nothing.
-Dripping, Lazuli dropped down, gripping my cloak tight as she shivered.
-I plopped next to her, unsure what to do.
-Whatever conversation we'd ever held had been prompted by the human, and I found myself at a loss for what to say, or do, to ease her discomfort.
+Dripping, Lazuli dropped down, gripping my cloak as she shivered.
+I plopped next to her.
+Most conversations we'd ever held had been prompted by the human, and I found myself at a loss for what to say, or do, to ease her discomfort.
 I couldn't very well pull her closer after the day we'd had, the things we'd seen and done... could I?
 Agaveah spared me the chance to find out, unceremoniously dropping a stack of sticks and foliage at my feet.

 Faefalling (working title)Where stories live.
 Discover now